Arikskigin/Arikskigin/README.md

 - ⚡ Succeed in my degree

-- 🔭 A new student position
+- 🔭 A student position